 14. You want to have a better relationship with yourself.

 Therapy can just be an hour a week for yourself.
 Improving our self-awareness can improve everything in our lives.
 Just having someone to talk to about your life, your choices, and your feelings can be a revelatory experience.
 It can help you be more courageous, more thoughtful, and more authentically you.

 All of the reasons above are perfectly good reasons to seek professional help through therapy.
 It’s easy to slip into a rabbit hole of questions before booking an appointment: what type of therapy is effective for anxiety?
+Does therapy actually work?
 Or what kind of therapy do I need for depression?
 What if I just want to talk about my job?
 How do I know if I've found a good therapist?

 Therapy can be valuable to anyone who is open to it.
 It’s not about whether you “should” go to therapy, but rather if you want to explore talking to someone who might be able to give you tools that make life easier to manage.

 So when you ask yourself, “Do I need therapy?” consider changing your thinking to “How can therapy help me?”